Article at a Glance

 (2) Vitamin C has been shown to reduce the side effects of nausea and constipation for people who are sensitive to iron.

-, vitamin B12and folate are B vitamins that work together to lower an amino acid called homocysteine.
+Vitamin B6, vitamin B12, and folate are B vitamins that work together to lower an amino acid called homocysteine.
 A reduction in homocysteine correlates to lower incidences of heart disease and stroke.[27]

 If you are going to take nutrients separately, you should strategically split them by learning which vitamins and minerals to take in the morning vs. evening.
 The body actually has different needs in the morning and evening, so this is a good practice to optimize your diet and supplement regimen.